Crepant resolutions and open strings II: Example 2: the closed topological vertex

-} where the r.h.s. is determined by the localization of $\omega_i$ at $p_j$ as in \cref{eq:abctv1,eq:abctv2,eq:abctv3}.
+} where the r.h.s. is determined by the localization of $\omega_i$ at $p_j$ as in Eqs. \cref{eq:abctv1}--\cref{eq:abctv3}.
 Then $\cA$ is determined by the decomposition of the periods in terms of eigenvectors of the monodromy at large radius, that is, by their asymptotic behavior as $\Re (t)\to-\infty$.
-The details of the large radius asymptotics of $\Pi_i$ are quite involved and are deferred to \cref{sec:A}; the final result is \cref{eq:A}.
+The details of the large radius asymptotics of $\Pi_i$ are quite involved and are deferred to Appendix \hyperref[sec:A]{A.B}; the final result is Eq. \cref{eq:A}. $\Box$ \end{proof}